 Do your genealogy research justice

 Part of genealogy research is backing up the information that you have plugged into your tree.
-If you want to do your research justice then you must be able to verify those names, dates and places that you have found are indeed correct.
+If you want to do your research justice then you must be able to verify the names, dates, and places that you have found are indeed correct.

-As an example all too often I have seen family trees on Ancestry.com created by members which have some pretty glaring mistakes.
+As an example all too often I have seen family trees on Ancestry.com created by members who have some pretty glaring mistakes.

 These people are too eager to put what information that they find.
-They discover someone who shares the same name as their ancestor and assume that they have found the right person.
+They discover someone who shares the same name as their ancestor and assumes that they have found the right person.

-Yes, the name maybe the same, but the people living with that person (the family), and even the place of residence is different.
+Yes, the name may be the same, but the people living with that person (the family), and even the place of residence are different.